 To be eligible, students must:

-• Completed and turned in an application form.
+- Complete and turn in an application form.

 As an Explorer, cadets participate in drills and sessions designed to: